dennisb1/edgerouter-load-balancing-notification/README.md

 For example when a WAN interface is going offline and the failover is activated.

+It is sending a message to:
+- Mail
+- Telegram
+- Logfile

 It has been tested on:
 - EdgeRouter 12p
 - EdgeRouter SFP X